Puerto Vallarta Gay Travel

 Mantamar Beach Club & Bar is a gay mainstay in Puerto Vallarta.
 Everyone spends at least one afternoon lounging by the iconic glass-walled pool or visiting for evening cocktails.
 The vibe at Mantamar is very relaxed, but there’s definitely a fun energy with background lounge/house music playing all day.

-It’s best to make reservations for Mantamar to secure a specific number of chairs, or lounge in style with a cabana or gazebo.
+It’s best to make reservations for Mantamar to secure a specific number of chairs, or stylishly lounge in a cabana.
 If you would rather not commit ahead of time, just drop by day-of.
 Put in your name and then chill on the beach until space is available.

 Explore Local Beaches: Playa Amapas & Conchas Chinas

-Prefer tranquility instead of the bustling Playa de Los Muertos?
-There are plentiful options offering seaside serenity.
+There are plentiful options offering seaside serenity away from bustling Playa de Los Muertos.
 If you’re comfortable climbing some steep pathways, continue walking southward along the shore from the Mantamar Beach Club.

 First, you’ll stumble upon Playa Amapas.
 Enjoy the stunningly picturesque views over the water of the wilderness to the south.
 Waves crash over rock outcrops along the shore, leaving lovely little channels of flowing water.